sunfish256/fitbit-api-python/README.md

 }
 ```
 Fill in the token obtained in [3.
 Issuance of access token](#3-issuance-of-access-token).
-"client_id" can be found on the https://dev.fitbit.com/apps by clicking on the registered app.
+"client_id" can be found at https://dev.fitbit.com/apps by clicking on the registered app.
 Since the access token is automatically renewed by the application, it does not matter if it has expired.

 ![image](https://github.com/sunfish256/fitbit-api-python/assets/84883098/2ea8e312-0c8b-47e5-8643-57734b2753bb)